-You have the right to receive certain personal information from us in a commonly used electronic format (such as an excel file) so that this personal information can be used in a different service.
+You have the right to receive certain personal information from us in a commonly used electronic format (such as a Microsoft Excel file) so that this personal information can be used in a different service.

 · Right to restrict processing

-You have the right to restrict or ‘block’ the use of your information in certain circumstances such as when you think your data rights outweigh our legitimate interests in the processing.
+You have the right to restrict or ‘block’ the use of your information in certain circumstances such as when you think your data rights outweigh our legitimate interests in the processing of your data.
 When you exercise this right, we can still store your information but cannot undertake further processing.

 · The right to withdraw consent